Daniel-KM/Omeka-S-module-IiifServer/README.md

 - [ ] Job to update data of [IIIF Image].
 - [ ] Use only arrays, not standard objects.
 - [ ] Manage url prefix.
+- [ ] Implements recursive ranges in structures for IIIF v2.
+- [ ] Normalize the format of the structure: csv? ini? yaml? xml?
+Provide an automatic upgrade too.
+- [ ] Convert structure v3 to v2 and vice-versa.
+- [x] Fully support alphanumeric name for canvas id.
+- [ ] Support translation of structure (use the language of the value?).
+- [ ] Full support of named canvases.

 See module [Image Server].